Himani1805/Prime-Health/README.md

 ## 📞 Support

-For support, please email at [your-email@example.com] or create an issue in the GitHub repository.
+For support, please email at [support@primehealth.com] or create an issue in the GitHub repository.

----

-> **Built with ❤️ for Healthcare Management**